trueschool/Revelations/README.md

 [Reveal.js](https://github.com/hakimel/reveal.js) is a web-native presentation platform written in valid HTML, CSS, and JavaScript.
 As such, it allows the inline integration of other native web elements like inline forms, multimedia, and triggered events.

+My hope is to find graceful ways to integrate inline quizzes, audio narration, and popcorn.js triggering into Reveal presentations, allowing for greater interactivity for learners.

 reveal.js comes with a broad range of features including [nested slides](https://github.com/hakimel/reveal.js#markup), [markdown contents](https://github.com/hakimel/reveal.js#markdown), [PDF export](https://github.com/hakimel/reveal.js#pdf-export), [speaker notes](https://github.com/hakimel/reveal.js#speaker-notes) and a [JavaScript API](https://github.com/hakimel/reveal.js#api).
 It's best viewed in a browser with support for CSS 3D transforms but [fallbacks](https://github.com/hakimel/reveal.js/wiki/Browser-Support) are available to make sure your presentation can still be viewed elsewhere.